Women's Basketball | Monday, December 15, 2008

 Henderson originally arrived at Willamette as a student in 1981.
 He grew up in Hawaii, and later went back to his home state to coach at the high school level.
 He played basketball at Willamette and graduated in 1984 with a bachelor’s degree in Economics.

-He returned to the WU campus to serve as assistant men’s basketball coach from 1990-94 under current Head Coach Gordie James.
+He returned to the WU campus to serve as assistant men’s basketball coach from 1990-91 through 1993-94 under current Head Coach Gordie James.
 While assisting with the WU men’s team, he helped the Bearcats achieve an 89-33 (.730) record, including the 1992-93 NAIA Division II National Championship.

 Prior to becoming the head coach at Willamette, he was an assistant coach and director of operations for the Oregon State University women’s basketball team.
 Previously, he was an assistant coach with the women’s basketball team at Portland State University from 1998 until 2004.